ktechhydle/mprun_repo/README.md

 - Vector Graphics:
 	> MPRUN uses a Vector Graphics Engine, and recently added OpenGL functions to make rendering significantly faster.
 - Layer management:
-	> Elements can be raised and lowered or set to a specific layer height via the `Layers` panel.
+	> Elements can be raised and lowered.
 - Elements are named:
 	> You will often see elements named `Path` or `Group` on the Canvas. ***Hover your mouse over an element to see the element name, or name the element via the `Name` tool.***
 - Insert different files: